skchow03/icr2dash/README.md

 ICR2DASH - Cockpit Overlay for Papyrus IndyCar Racing 2
 Enhance your ICR2 gaming experience with ICR2DASH, an interactive dashboard overlay tool for ICR2, designed to work with DOSBox.
 It read real-time game data from the default cockpit view and draws a 1980s style analog dashboard to improve immersion when simulating the 1980s.

-Version 2.0
+Version 2.0 - June 24, 2024
-June 24, 2024
+Version 2.1 - June 21, 2025

 Compatibility: Tested on Windows 10 with ICR2 running in windowed mode in DOSBox ECE and DOSBox Staging.
+Version 2.1 adds Dosbox-Rendition support.

 System Requirements
 DOS version of ICR2 (INDYCAR.EXE) running in windowed mode on DOSBox ECE or DOSBox Staging (other DOSBox versions have not been tested)